Prince of Wales to attend England’s Euro 2024 quarter-final against Switzerland

 He has already attended one of England’s games at the tournament, the group-stage draw with Denmark in Frankfurt.

+“Everybody has a simple solution to complex problems, so I’m sure he’s going to be inundated with that sort of feel.

+“Yeah, having been in the role I have, the one thing I would do is not be offering any additional issues for him by speaking publicly about anything, so I wish him well.”

-Despite progressing to the last eight, England have failed to click into gear at the finals so far and face a Swiss team which comfortably eliminated holders Italy in the last 16.
+Despite progressing to the last eight, England have failed to click into gear at the finals and face a Swiss team which comfortably eliminated holders Italy in the last 16.

 It has been reported Southgate is considering a change in formation to a back three in a bid to improve England’s fortunes.